© 2017 Kim Giancaterino. All Rights Reserved.

 What Type of Notarization Do You Require?

-A notary won’t be able to advise you on the type of notarization you need.
+Here are some tips to help you prepare for notarization.
+A notary won’t be able to advise you on the type of notary act you need.
 However, there should be plenty of visual clues available.
 In most cases your document will include notarial language–look for the words acknowledgment or jurat.
 These two types of notarization are most common.
 When in doubt, consult with the individual who generated your document, or the party who will be receiving it.

 By the way, don’t panic if your document lacks notarial wording.
 Mobile notaries carry acknowledgment and jurat forms wherever they go.
 Your job is to direct the notary on the type of notarization you require.